Mr. Rahul Paul reports

 Drilling so far has demonstrated continuity of mineralization well below the boundary of defined resources in all three trends, which remain open for expansion laterally and at depth.
 In trend No. 1, drilling has highlighted continuity of mineralization down to a vertical depth of 950 m, while current resources are mostly limited to a vertical depth of approximately 600 m.
 In trend No. 2, drilling has highlighted continuity of mineralization down to a vertical depth of over 800 m, while current resources are mostly within 400 m from surface.
 In trend No. 3, drilling has traced mineralization down to 500 m vertical depth from surface.
 Current resources are mostly confined to within a vertical depth of 240 m.

-This release represents approximately 9,660 m of drilling in 19 drill holes.
-Released results to date (since the commencement of drilling in August, 2019) represent approximately 52 per cent of the 130,000 m envisioned to be completed by the end of 2021.
-As of Sept.
-7, 2021, the company remains well financed with approximately $10-million in cash.
+This release represents approximately 7,200 m of drilling in nine drill holes.
+Released results to date (since the commencement of drilling in August, 2019) represent approximately 58 per cent of the 130,000 m planned thus far.
+As of Oct.
+15, 2021, the company remains well financed with approximately $8.5-million in cash.

 Quality assurance/quality control